Section of Treatment, Research, and Education in Addiction Medicine

 Presentations

-Our team has presented at various conferences locally, nationally, and internationally, including ASAM, AMERSA, CPDD, SGIM, and INSHU.
+Our team has presented at various conferences locally, nationally, and internationally, including ASAM, AMERSA, CPDD, SGIM, and INHSU.
 Click the images below to enlarge.

 Presented at AMERSA 2025